Zottelchens-WoW-Addons/AdiBags-Shadowlands/addon_supported_items.md

  * 183392 - Memory of the Thunderlord
  * 183393 - Memory of an Unbreakable Will
  * 184665 - Chronicle of Lost Memories
+ * 186565 - Memory of Rampant Transference
+ * 186566 - Memory of the Final Sentence
+ * 186567 - Memory of Insatiable Hunger
+ * 186568 - Memory of an Abomination's Frenzy
+ * 186570 - Memory of Glory
+ * 186572 - Memory of the Sinful Surge
+ * 186576 - Memory of Nature's Fury
+ * 186577 - Memory of the Unbridled Swarm
+ * 186591 - Memory of the Harmonic Echo
+ * 186609 - Memory of Sinful Hysteria
+ * 186621 - Memory of Death's Fathom
+ * 186635 - Memory of Sinful Delight
+ * 186673 - Memory of Kindred Affinity
+ * 186676 - Memory of the Toxic Onslaught
+ * 186687 - Memory of Celestial Spirits
+ * 186689 - Memory of the Splintered Elements
+ * 186710 - Memory of the Obedient
+ * 186712 - Memory of the Deathspike
+ * 186775 - Memory of Resounding Clarity
+ * 187105 - Memory of the Agonizing Gaze
+ * 187106 - Memory of Divine Resonance
+ * 187107 - Memory of the Duty-Bound Gavel
+ * 187109 - Memory of a Blazing Slaughter
+ * 187111 - Memory of Blind Faith
+ * 187118 - Memory of the Demonic Oath
+ * 187127 - Memory of Radiant Embers
+ * 187132 - Memory of the Seasons of Plenty
+ * 187160 - Memory of Pallid Command
+ * 187161 - Memory of Bwonsamdi's Pact
+ * 187162 - Memory of Shadow Word: Manipulation
+ * 187163 - Memory of the Spheres' Harmony
+ * 187217 - Memory of the Bountiful Brew
+ * 187223 - Memory of the Seeds of Rampant Growth
+ * 187224 - Memory of the Elemental Conduit
+ * 187225 - Memory of the Languishing Soul Detritus
+ * 187226 - Memory of the Shards of Annihilation
+ * 187227 - Memory of the Decaying Soul Satchel
+ * 187228 - Memory of the Contained Perpetual Explosion
+ * 187229 - Memory of the Pact of the Soulstalkers
+ * 187230 - Memory of the Bag of Munitions
+ * 187231 - Memory of the Fragments of the Elder Antlers
+ * 187232 - Memory of the Pouch of Razor Fragments
+ * 187237 - Memory of a Call to Arms
+ * 187258 - Memory of the Faeline Harmony
+ * 187259 - Memory of the Raging Vesper Vortex
+ * 187277 - Memory of Sinister Teachings
+ * 187280 - Memory of the Fae Heart
+ * 187511 - Memory of Elysian Might

 ## Outdoor Items